Darn it! Where did I park my car again?

 What is brain fog and what does brain fog feel like?

-“‘Brain fog’ is not a disease or disorder, but a set of symptoms that include a general feeling of fatigue and cognitive inefficiencies, such as reduced concentration and difficulty with memory,” said Cynthia Funes, PhD, a clinical neuropsychologist at Banner – University Medicine Neurosurgery Clinic in Phoenix, AZ.
-“Patients often describe the experience of having a ‘cloud inside their head’ that makes it difficult for them to focus on daily tasks.”
+“‘Brain fog’ is not a medical condition, disease or disorder.
+It is a set of symptoms that include a general feeling of fatigue and cognitive inefficiencies, such as reduced concentration and difficulty with memory,” said Cynthia Funes, PhD, a clinical neuropsychologist at Banner – University Medicine Neurosurgery Clinic in Phoenix, AZ.
+“Patients often describe that brain fog feels like having a ‘cloud inside their head’ that makes it difficult for them to focus on daily tasks.”

 You’ve probably heard brain fog more these days – especially as it relates to those recovering from COVID-19 – or at the very least, experienced the symptoms on your own.
 Typical symptoms of brain fog include poor concentration, an extra effort to focus on a task, trouble multitasking or managing too many tasks at once, trouble tracking what you are doing (i.e., “Why did I just walk into this room?”) and trouble retrieving a memory or information.